koendv/paste_dispenser/README.md

 This finishes writing bootloader and sketch to the solder paste dispenser.
 Disconnect the Arduino Uno.
 The atmega328p now contains a bootloader.
 Sketches can now be uploaded using the solder paste dispenser serial port.

+## Firmware

+The solder paste dispenser is an arduino system and can be programmed using the arduino IDE.

+There is no capacitor between DTR and reset.
+This avoids spurious resets when connecting to the serial port.
+But this also means that if you want to develop firmware for this board there is no automatic reset before uploading.
+Three options:

+* Upload firmware using the ISP connector.
+This has to be done at least once, to upload the bootloader.
+* Use the serial port to upload.
+This is what I usually do.
+Before uploading connect RST and ground with a Dupont jumper wire.
+RST and ground are next to each other on the ISP connector.
+In the Arduino IDE, click Sketch -> Upload, count to three and remove the jumper wire.
+* When developing connect a 100n capacitor between serial adapter DTR and ISP connector RST pin.
+This allows the IDE to reset the microcontroller automatically just before uploading using the serial port.

 ## Making your own

 The github contains arduino source and kicad pcb design files.
 You'll find the [schematic](https://github.com/koendv/paste_dispenser4zapta/raw/master/kicad/paste_dispenser/paste_dispenser_schematic.pdf), the [board layout](https://github.com/koendv/paste_dispenser4zapta/raw/master/kicad/paste_dispenser/paste_dispenser_board.pdf), and the [bill of materials](https://github.com/koendv/paste_dispenser4zapta/blob/master/kicad/paste_dispenser/paste_dispenser.csv).
 This is a link to the pcb as an orderable [shared project at oshpark](http://www.oshpark.com/shared_projects/V5txbi41), and these are the components as a [shared project at Mouser](https://www.mouser.com/ProjectManager/ProjectDetail.aspx?AccessID=61ff8d7d43).
 Here are [zipped gerbers](https://github.com/koendv/paste_dispenser/raw/master/kicad/paste_dispenser/gerbers.zip) for pcb manufacturing at [jlcpcb](https://jlcpcb.com/).

+If you prefer not to solder you can also build the controller on a breadboard, as in this [fritzing sketch](https://github.com/koendv/paste_dispenser4zapta/raw/master/fritzing/paste_dispenser_fritzing.pdf) of a 5V Arduino Pro Mini and a TB6612 breakout module.

 The [openscad/](https://github.com/koendv/paste_dispenser/tree/master/openscad) directory contains the .stl files for 3d-printing the mechanical part of the solder paste dispenser.

-If you prefer not to solder you can also build the controller on a breadboard, as in this [fritzing sketch](https://github.com/koendv/paste_dispenser4zapta/raw/master/fritzing/paste_dispenser_fritzing.pdf) of a 5V Arduino Pro Mini and a TB6612 breakout module.

 ## Care